 - Queen’s Birthday – August 12 marks the birthday of Queen Cirkit who was born in 1932.The day is also celebrated as Mother’s Day.
 As the Queen was born on a Friday, and light blue is a color associated with the day, people often dress in light blue to show their respect.
 Events culminate in a beautiful candle-lighting ceremony followed by fireworks.
 In Phuket, you’ll find gatherings at places like the Queen Sirikit Park, where hundreds attend to receive blessings from the head monk.

 - Hungry Ghost Festival – This festival takes place on the 15th night of the seventh lunar month in the Chinese calendar, usually in August.
-In 2016, it will be celebrated on August 17.
 Observed by Taoists, Buddhists, and Chinese folk religion believers, the festival is believed to be the time when the gates of hell open so that spirits can roam the earth in search of food and entertainment.
 Food offering ceremonies are organized at home to make merit, as well as to distribute food and other necessities to those in need.
 You can experience the event for yourself in Phuket by visiting any of the Chinese Shrines.
 You’ll find the biggest celebrations held at the Seng Tek Bel Shrine on Phuket Road and the fresh market on Ranong Road.

 Phuket Events in September

 - Chinese Mid-Autumn Moon Festival – The Moon Festival is held throughout Thailand, falling on the fifteenth day of the eighth month in the Chinese lunar calendar.
-In 2016, it will be held from September 15-17.
 In Phuket it takes place in the old part of Phuket Town.
 Gifts are exchanged, particularly fruit and the famous mooncakes, which are sweet, round cakes filled with ground lotus seeds, sesame seeds and egg.
 A variety of activities are hosted; most years you’ll find multiple food booths and a stage for entertainment like Thai dance set up in Phuket’s Queen Sirikit Park on Thalang Road.

 - Phuket Vegetarian Festival – This festival takes place at the beginning of the ninth Chinese lunar month which falls in late September or early October.
-In 2016, it will begin on September 30.
 Phuket’s most famous and most spectacular festival, it runs for nine days, with rituals performed to purify the body and the mind.
 During this time, participants go on a strict vegan diet, and no animal products are allowed to be consumed.
 Processions take place throughout the streets, while tests of devotion include supplicants performing acts of self-mortification like piercing of the cheeks and tongues with knives and other objects.
 Highlights include ascetic devotees walking on burning coals and climbing ladders with knife-edged rungs.

 Phuket Events in October